wwtinwhu/kalibr_allan/ReadMe.md

 ## Tips(Something need to be paied attention to)
 1. Use Matlab2018

-The first version of Matlab I use is 2017, although I complied the bagconvert successfully, the rosrun of bagconvert failed.
+(1) The first version of Matlab I use is 2017, although I complied the bagconvert successfully, the rosrun of bagconvert failed.
 Then, I changed to 2018, Just ok

+(2) [Guide](https://www.cnblogs.com/iwuqing/p/9833292.html) to install Matlab2018 in ubuntu

 2. Find Matlab when compile the bagconvert